venbn/Module19-HW/README.md

 * Review the transaction hash code associated with the validated blockchain transaction.

-Once you receive the transaction’s hash code, you will navigate to the Transactions section of Ganache to review the blockchain transaction details.
-To confirm that you have successfully created the transaction, you will save screenshots to the README.md file of your GitHub repository for this Challenge assignment.
+Once the transaction’s hash code is generated, the application can navigate to the Transactions section of Ganache to review the blockchain transaction details.

-### Instructions
+### High Level steps for this challenge

 The steps for this challenge are broken out into the following sections: